snelson3/kh2lib/README.md

 This is the repository for a python library to assist with creating mods/codes to Kingdom Hearts 2 Final Mix +

+Please create a GitHub issue if you have problems, or reach out to me on Discord (I'm in most of the kh2 modding related discords).
+Pull requests are also welcome!

 The library can do the following (and more)
 * Extract/Patch/Repack KH2 iso's, (using KH2FM_Toolkit.exe)
 * Extract/Repack BAR files using openKH